deathworlders/online/content/books/deathworlders/chapter-82-moving-forward.md

 Construction jobs were interesting learnings, too!
 He knew how to weld from Awisun and Vemik, and there was good teachings in a local school about all the many things a man needed to know to do it *right.* All that math-work helped him!
 He and Vemik went to that school, and after that, a certification test was all he needed before they could help put together big metal buildings.
 They had other credits too from all the other learnings, so it wouldn’t take much to get a degree in construction technology!
 Daar would be *proud* of that, Yan knew.
 Still, they only did building-work sometimes, because both had other things to do, but someone who had his own safety rigging with his tail, or could hang upside-down by one foot instead of use a boom lift…

-Mister Rod-*dreeg-*uss was always happy when Yan had some spare time and wanted money!
+Mister Rod-*dreeg*-uss was always happy when Yan had some spare time and wanted money!
 He kept looking tellingly at Yan’s body, too.
 And as humans went, he wasn’t so bad.
 Tough, good-looking!
 But Yan didn’t think he *could* make the foreman his woman without maybe killing him.
 That would *not* be good for anyone.

 But, other than that…